-Let us learn about Download SCCM Client Cache Clean Up Script.
+Let’s learn about Downloading the SCCM Client Cache Clean Up Script.
 Do you have problems with the SCCM Client cache?
-You can know and download an SCCM Cache Clean Up Script in this post.
+This post provides information and a link to download the SCCM Cache Clean Up Script.

 These are two scripts that can be used for different purposes.
-The first one is to delete the folder with Specific Package ID /Content ID, and the second one is to delete the folder beyond a specific size.
+The first deletes the folder with the Specific Package ID /Content ID, and the second deletes the folder beyond a specific size.

-The full script has been provided in the below link.
+The full script is provided in the link below.

 SCCM Cache Clean UP with Specific Package ID or Content ID